-To address these questions, our lab studies signal transduction and regulatory pathways in bacteria, focusing on four general areas: (1) We study the regulatory circuits that control cell cycle progression and cellular asymmetry in Caulobacter crescentus.
-We use genetics, biochemistry, and computational methods along with new fluorescence microscopy and deep-sequencing methods to dissect cell cycle control.
-(2) We examine the mechanisms through which bacterial cells evolve new signaling pathways.
+Specific projects in our lab fall into four general areas: (1) We examine the mechanisms through which bacterial cells evolve new signaling pathways.
 These studies include experimental investigations of protein evolution both in vitro and in vivo, ancestral protein reconstruction, directed evolution studies, and the design of synthetic signaling circuits.
 We focus in particular on two-component signaling systems.
-(3) We investigate toxin-antitoxin systems in bacteria, exploring their induction, mechanisms of action, specificity, and evolution.
+(2) We investigate toxin-antitoxin systems in bacteria, exploring their induction, mechanisms of action, specificity, and evolution.
+(3) We study the regulatory circuits that control cell cycle progression and cellular asymmetry in Caulobacter crescentus.
+We use genetics, biochemistry, and computational methods along with new fluorescence microscopy and deep-sequencing methods to dissect cell cycle control.
 (4) We are probing the origins and consequences of chromosome structure and organization in bacteria, using microscopy, Hi-C, genetics, and computational/evolutionary analyses.